Bookmark saved

 "What happened?"

 "Three hundred people died in the Sector Seven incursion because we didn't have early warning."
 Voss's voice was flat.
 "The board withdrew their objection.
 We all did."
-She looked at Chelsea with something that might have been shame.
+She looked at Chelsea, her gaze dropping for the first time.
 "We told ourselves it was temporary.
 That we were buying time to find another way.
 That using her was better than letting hundreds die.
 But she's nine years old, and we've been exploiting her ability while her mind slowly breaks."

 "We monitor.
 We study.
 We try to find solutions before—" Voss stopped herself.
 Took a breath.
 Chelsea thought of Marcus, dying by inches in the secure wing, consumed by Hollowing exposure that had touched him three years ago.
 He knew what this corruption did to a person.
 "Before it's too late."